modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/02_Purposes.md

 Each purpose can be edited by a click on the edit icon in the row of the purpose.
 And it can be deleted after a confirmation with a click on the trash icon in the row of the purpose.
+The purpose key and the active column are editable inline.

 The row of each purpose shows the key, the title and the active state of an entry.